jtomaszewski/eslint-config/README.md

 1. Setup eslint as you would normally do.

-2. `yarn add -D @ailo/eslint-config eslint @typescript-eslint/parser`
+2. `yarn add -D @ailo/eslint-config eslint @typescript-eslint/parser prettier`

 3. Extend the config as in the following example: